-The Chicago SBI also offers the Senior Citizens’ CDs earning approximately the same APYs, but with a lower minimum deposit of $50k.
-While Chicago SBI has an online application, the Senior Citizens’ CDs currently cannot be opened online.
+The Chicago SBI also offers the Senior Citizen CDs earning approximately the same APYs, but with a lower minimum deposit of $2.5k.
+While Chicago SBI has an online application, the Senior Citizen CDs currently cannot be opened online.

-Headquartered in New York City, State Bank of India offers its product line nationwide to U.S. citizens, Green Card holders, and Resident Aliens.
-While most of its product line is available through its online application, the Senior Citizens’ CDs are currently not included in “most.”
-A Senior Citizens’ CD can be opened at the NYC branch located on Park Avenue or by mail.
+Headquartered in New York City, State Bank of India offers its product line nationwide to U.S. citizens, resident aliens, and Green Card holders.
+While most of SBI's product line is available through its online application, “Currently, online account opening for Senior Citizen Certificate of Deposit is not functional.”
+A Senior Citizen CD can be opened at the NYC branch located on Park Avenue or by mail.

-The Senior Citizens’ Certificate of Deposit page details the application process, which is described as “Follow these 3 simple steps and open an account with us.”
+The Senior Citizens Certificate of Deposit page details the application process, described as “Follow these 3 simple steps and open an account with us.”

-DA does not have any health information about State Bank of India (NY) (FDIC Certificate #33682), as it is a branch of a foreign bank.
-State Bank of India (NY) has total assets of $7.5 billion and has been FDIC insured since 1971.
+DA does not have any health information about State Bank of India (FDIC Certificate #33682), as it is a branch of a foreign bank.
+State Bank of India has been FDIC insured since 1971.

-State Bank of India is the largest bank in India.
-SBI’s roots can be traced back to 1806, with establishment of the Bank of Calcutta (later known as the Bank of Bengal).
+State Bank of India’s roots can be traced back to 1806, beginning with the establishment of the Bank of Calcutta (later known as the Bank of Bengal).
 In 1921, the Bank of Bengal, the Bank of Madras, and the Bank of Bombay merged, forming the Imperial Bank of India (IBI).
 The Reserve Bank of India gained a controlling interest in the IBI in 1955, and SBI was created as the successor to IBI.

-When compared to the similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available nationwide, State Bank of India’s 12-month Senior Citizens’ CD APY currently ranks first.
+When compared to 202 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available nationwide, State Bank of India’s 1-year Senior Citizen CD APY currently ranks second.